What is this? Who are you? Where am I?

 Do you make money from this comic?

 I do not.
-Once time I made three thiny pennies but threw them into a fountain in a fit of whimsy!
+One time I made three shiny pennies from ad sales but threw them into a fountain in a fit of whimsy!

 How do you pay your mortgage, then?